rtens/blog.rtens.org/articles/2013-04-09 It's a start.md

 Tags: git, bash, python
-Summary: How I set this blog up with pelican and git-push-deployment
+Summary: Setting-up this blog with pelican and git-push-deployment.

 So yeah I decided to start a blog again since it's been a while.
 The last one was actually about [my time living in Valencia][vlc].
 This one is probably gonna be mostly about software engineering stuff.
 This first post is gonna be about how I set this blog.
 I know there are at least ten gillion articles about this but then now it's ten gillion and one.